Tim FitzHigham

 Tim FitzHigham (/fɪtsˈhaɪəm/ fits-HYE-əm) FRSA FRGS is an English comedian, author, artist and world record holder.
 The feats he has performed include paddling a paper boat down 257.5 km of the River Thames, rowing a bathtub across the English Channel, and inflating the world's largest man-inflated balloon.
+Since 2017 he worked to keep the UK's oldest working theatre open and in 2022 he was appointed the creative director of Guildhall of St George.
+In this role he delivers the £30.5 million redevelopment of the Guildhall to create a cultural centre with a Shakespearean theatre as its centrepiece.